splunk/observability-workshop/docs/apm/hotrod.md

     siege -r2 -c20 "http://$HOTROD_ENDPOINT/dispatch?customer=392&nonse=0.17041229755366172"
     ```

-With this automatically generated dashboard you can keep an eye out for the health of your service, it provides various performance related charts as well as relevant information on the underlying host and kubernetes platform if applicable.
+With this automatically generated dashboard you can keep an eye out for the health of your service, it provides various performance related charts as well as relevant information on the underlying host and Kubernetes platform if applicable.

 Take some time to explore the various charts in this dashboard

 ---

 ## 5. Verify that µAPM traces are reaching SignalFx

 Open SignalFx in your browser and select the **µAPM** tab.

 ![select APM](../images/apm/select-apm.png){: .zoom}